2000bera/Excel_tutorial/README.md

 Data Cleaning: Skilled in preprocessing and cleaning data to ensure accuracy, consistency, and readiness for analysis.

-Data Analysis: Capable of exploring datasets to uncover trends, identify patterns, and extract actionable insights.

 Data Reporting: Experienced in creating clear and impactful charts and visualizations to communicate findings effectively.

-## Technical Proficiencies
+## Tools

-Advanced Lookups: Expertise in using XLOOKUP, HLOOKUP, and VLOOKUP for complex data retrieval and merging across different tables.
+- Lookups: XLOOKUP, HLOOKUP, and VLOOKUP for complex data retrieval and merging across different tables.

-Pivot Tables: Able to summarize, group, and analyze large datasets to extract key metrics and insights.
+- Pivot Tables: Able to summarize, group, and analyze large datasets to extract key metrics and insights.

-Conditional Formatting: Using visual cues to highlight important data points, outliers, and trends for at-a-glance analysis.
+- Conditional Formatting: Using visual cues to highlight important data points, outliers, and trends for at-a-glance analysis.

-Power Query: Data cleaning and preparation process.
+- Power Query: Data cleaning and preparation process.

+## Challenges

+- Performing Lookups
+- Pivot Tables